assay/assay.github.io/_posts/2014-05-17-readme-why-and-how.md

 Run `make run-test` to build and run simple test.

-When test is built you can run `./test`.
+When test is built you can also run `./test`.

 See also available options `./test -h`.

 How to use?
 -----------

-The something can be used as a command line tool.
+Foobar can be used as a command line tool.
-Type `./tool -h` to see available options.
+Type `./foobar -h` to see available options.

-It can be also used as static (liblib.a) or shared (liblib.so) library.
+Foobar can also be used as static (libfoobar.a) or shared (libfoobar.so) library.
-In your C or C++ file include *api.h* file where *something()* function is declared.
+In your C or C++ code include *api.h* file where *foobar()* function is declared.
 In case of shared library you should load it using *dlopen* and *dlsym* functions.
 See simple C example *example.c*.
 ```